SalomePlatform/adao/doc/en/ref_algorithm_QuantileRegression.rst

 .. ------------------------------------ ..
 .. include:: snippets/Header2Algo01.rst

-This algorithm allows to estimate the conditional quantiles of the state parameters distribution, expressed with a model of the observed variables.
+This mono-objective optimization algorithm allows to estimate the conditional quantiles of the state parameters distribution, expressed with a model of the observed variables.
 These are then the quantiles on the observed variables which will allow to determine the model parameters that satisfy to the quantiles conditions.

 .. ------------------------------------ ..
 .. include:: snippets/Header2Algo02.rst